 In a very simple way, the author provides the reader with the right motivation to scale success and reach their goals without running into blunders and unnecessary time-wasting.

-So there it is, some of my favorite books on building wealth that you can read and apply the teachings to your life.
+So there it is, some of the best books on building wealth from where you can read and apply the teachings to your own life.

 This list is by no means exhaustive.
 Every week I come across interesting and valuable books about financial growth and success, but these are some of the most valuable ones that I’ve read.